Avanade/Beef/samples/My.Hr/docs/Employee-Terminate.md

 At this stage we now have added and tested the employee termination and search, in addition to the employee CRUD APIs.

-Next we will implement the [employee review](./Performance-Review.md) endpoints.
+Next we will implement the employee [performance review](./Performance-Review.md) endpoints.